Baerthe/RedSrc/Architecture.md

             - PhysicsComponent: A data container for an entity's movement properties.
 Exports properties like `Speed`.
 It does **not** contain movement logic itself.
                 Components can have child nodes as required by Godot; e.g., PhysicsComponent is a CharacterBody2D that has a CollisionShape2D child node.
 This is why they are scenes added to nodes, not just scripts.
             - InventoryComponent: Manages an entity's inventory.
+            - RenderComponent: Manages an entity's visual representation.
+            - InteractionComponent: Manages interaction logic for an entity.
             - AIComponent: Can be used to store AI state and simple steering data.

     - Component Self-Validation: